The round-up: sashimi to sukiyaki – where to find the best Japanese eats on the Gold Coast

-Anekawa, Mudgeeraba: Anekawa is owned and operated by Japanese chef Koki Anekawa (ex Rick Shores), who set out to create a culinary concept that applies traditional techniques from his hometown of Saga (a prefecture in Japan’s south) to ethically sourced local and Australian produce.
+Anekawa, Mudgeeraba: Anekawa is owned and operated by Japanese chef Koki Anekawa, who set out to create a culinary concept that applies traditional techniques from his hometown of Saga (a prefecture in Japan’s south) to ethically sourced local and Australian produce.
 Nestled in Mudgeeraba Village, Anekawa’s menu is constantly changing, covering small plates, raw delights, mains and a series of clay-pot rice dishes.
 There’s also a quality selection of sake and wine to sip.

 Cocotte Dining, Robina: Unless you frequent the Robina hood, Cocotte is not easy to stumble across in your travels.
 It’s nestled off Robina Parkway (near RQ’s Tavern) and is well worth seeking out.
-Passionate owner and chef Shunichi Tanabe puts an exciting French spin on traditional Japanese fare to create an impressive and intricate menu – it’s warm, homely and the epitome of a hidden gem.
+Passionate owner and chef Shunichi Tanabe puts an exciting French spin on traditional Japanese fare to create an impressive and intricate menu – it’s warm, homely and the epitome of unassuming.

 Yamagen, Surfers Paradise: Spend the night at Yamagen and you’ll be transported into the bustling backstreets of downtown Tokyo.
-Much like the impressive interior, the food also blends old-school traditions with innovative culinary techniques – it’s designed to be true to taste, but not necessarily true to format … all prepared under the guard of celebrated head chef Adam Lane.
+Much like the impressive interior, the food also blends old-school traditions with innovative culinary techniques – it’s designed to be true to taste, but not necessarily true to format.
+There’s also a pretty sensational selection of sake, just sayin’.

-Bistro Lamp, Mermaid Beach: Bistro Lamp is continuing its rich 22-year history on the Gold Coast from its new location in the former FuFu site in Mermaid Beach.
+Bistro Lamp, Mermaid Beach: Bistro Lamp is continuing its rich 22-year history on the Gold Coast from its new location in Mermaid Beach.
 Here you’ll find a menu that offers a unique take on traditional flavours, with share plates like handmade prawn gyoza swimming in a fiery coconut-chilli sauce, free-range pork-belly kakuni, and truffle-infused spaghetti tossed with edamame, mushrooms and a house-made shoyu butter.

 Wazen, Tallebudgera: For traditional Japanese with a modern twist, you can’t go past Wazen.
 From its casual digs nestled along Tallebudgera Creek Road, Wazen serves a flavour-packed menu ranging from fresh sashimi and sushi through to katsu, karaage, teriyaki and spicy miso dishes, using only free-range chicken, local fish and organic vegetables.